toomanycats/trusdx-audio/README.md

 Make sure that the (tr)uSDX has firmware level [R2.00u](https://dl2man.de/wp-content/uploads/2022/01/wp.php/beta.html), or later.

-You'll need a Windows 8/10/11 or Linux PC (Raspberry PI should be fine, too).
+You'll need a Windows 8/10/11 or Linux PC (Raspberry PI 3 or better should be fine, too).

 ## Installation Windows